libapps/libapps-mirror/nassh/doc/FAQ.md

   You will have to reconnect for this setting to take effect.

-> How do I enter accented characters?
+## How do I enter accented characters?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Keyboard section.
+The documentation below is meant for people hacking on the source directly.

   That depends on your platform and which accented characters you want to enter.